 MESPOM is an Erasmus Mundus Joint Masters Degree in Environmental Sciences, Policy and Management operated by four leading European and two North American Universities.

 The MESPOM study programme lasts two years.
-The first year is spent at CEU, Budapest with a field course at the University of the Aegean, Lesvos.
-During the first half of the 2nd year students can choose to study at the International Institute for Industrial Environmental Economics at Lund University or the University of Manchester.
+The fall and winter semesters of the first year are spent at Central European University, Budapest (from 2020 Vienna) and the spring semester - at the University of the Aegean, Greece.
+In summer, students take internships supervised by MESPOM faculty and hosted by Associated Partners or other organisations.
+During the first half of the 2nd year students can choose to study at the International Institute for Industrial Environmental Economics at Lund University or at the School of Environmental and Atmospheric Sciences of the University of Manchester.
 The 4th (research) semester may be hosted by any of the Consortium partners, including our North American partners - Middlebury Institute of International Studies at Monterey (MIIS) (USA) and the University of Saskatchewan (UoS) (Canada).

-All MESPOM graduates receive Master of Science (MSc) degrees from CEU, Lund University and the University of Manchester.
-MESPOM is a fully accredited program in Hungary since 2011.
-Students are granted a full-fledged Hungarian diploma since 2014.
+All MESPOM graduates receive Master of Science (MSc) degrees from CEU, Lund University, the University of the Aegean, and the University of Manchester.